it-teaching-abo-akademi/2017-web-development-project-dbjork/README.md

 - Add up to 10 portfolios
 - Delete unwanted portfolio
-- Add up to 50 stock symbols (tickers) per portfolio *(note: limit not implemented yet)*
+- Add up to 50 stock symbols (tickers) per portfolio
 - Delete any unwanted stock from portfolio
-- Shows current per stock value for each stock (depending on update frequency, defaults to hourly and can be changed in settings)
+- Shows current per stock value for each stock, with automatic updates (depending on update frequency, defaults to hourly and can be changed in settings)
 - Shows total value for each stock
 - Shows total value for the portfolio
 - Settings per portfolio:
-    1. Update frequency (for fetching current value) *(note: automatic refresh not implemented yet)*
+    1. Update frequency (for fetching current value)
     2. Currency (display values in USD or €)
 - Display line chart showing a valuation graph of all (or selected) stocks in a portfolio.
 - Settings for chart window: